 The convenience this provides for both you and your clients is clear.
 However, the gains in efficiency shouldn’t be underestimated either.
 Through smart use of technology, you can achieve the same level of efficiency in your commercial processes as in your production processes — giving you the edge you need to thrive in today’s dynamic manufacturing industry.

 Integrated E-Commerce for Manufacturers

-Sana Commerce is an e-commerce solution designed to integrate seamlessly with ERP systems including SAP ERP, SAP Business One, SAP Business One for SAP HANA, Microsoft Dynamics AX, GP and NAV, as well as Microsoft Dynamics 365 for Financials and Microsoft Dynamics 365 for Operations.
+Sana Commerce is an e-commerce solution designed to integrate seamlessly with Dynamics and SAP ERP systems.
 This means that you can use product, inventory and client information to create a powerful, user-friendly online sales channel.

 Benefits of Sana Integrated E-commerce for Manufacturers